 There are three main types of optical media: CD, DVD, and Blu-ray disc.
 CDs can store up to 700 megabytes (MB) of data and DVDs can store up to 8.4 GB of data.
 Blu-ray discs, which are the newest type of optical media, can store up to 50 GB of data.
 This storage capacity is a clear advantage over the floppy disk storage media (a magnetic media), which only has a capacity of 1.44 MB.
 Another advantage that optical media have over the floppy disk is that it can last up to 7 times longer, due to its improved durability.

-Note: A CD drive can only read CD discs, a DVD drive can only read DVD and CD discs, and Blu-ray can read CD, DVD, and Blu-ray discs.
+Note: A CD drive can only read CD discs, a DVD drive can only read DVD and CD discs, and a Blu-ray drive can read CD, DVD, and Blu-ray discs.

 Tip: Because these discs are read by light (optical) they should be referred to as an optical disc, not optical disk.